The Paradox of Power Loss in a Lossless Infinite Transmission Line: A non-ideal behavior of an ideal circuit

 which has a solution,

-The input impedance of the infinite network equals its characteristic impedance, i.e., $Z_i=Z_0$.
+The input impedance of the infinite network equals its characteristic impedance, i.e., $Z_i=Z_0$, and the circuit behaves as if it were terminated in $Z_0$ somewhere along the line as in Fig. 2(b).
 Now for $\omega < \omega_0 = 2/\sqrt{LC}$, $Z_i$ is a {\em real} value.
 This leads to the same paradox as for the infinite transmission line of distributed parameters -- how come a circuit containing only purely imaginary impedances has for its input impedance a {\em real} value which could absorb energy continuously?
-And where does this energy go as it could not be dissipated in the inductors and capacitors of the circuit?
-For this Feynman \cite{4} writes ``But how can the circuit continuously absorb energy, as a resistance does, if it is made only of inductances and capacitances? {\em Answer}: Because there is an infinite number of inductances and capacitances, so that when a source is connected to the circuit, it supplies energy to the first inductance and capacitance, then to the second, to the third, and so on.
-In a circuit of this kind, energy is continually absorbed from the generator at a constant rate and flows constantly out into the network, supplying energy which is stored in the inductances and capacitances down the line.''

-But there seems to be a catch here too.
-It was shown \cite{5} that the input impedance in an open-circuit ladder network, consisting of blocks comprising inductors and capacitors, does not converge to a unique fixed value when additional identical blocks are added.
-For all driving frequencies it seems to yield only imaginary (reactive) input impedance values, even when the number of blocks is increased to infinity.
-This contradicts Feynman's observation \cite{4} above that the infinite ladder work has an input impedance which is pure resistance for $\omega < \omega_0$.
-It has been argued \cite{6} that a non-zero real part of impedance appears only if there is a termination in an impedance that has a real part and that a circuit consisting solely of components with purely imaginary impedances has a purely imaginary input impedance.
-Later the behaviour of infinite ladder network, its convergence and solutions have been analyzed much more thoroughly \cite{7,8}.

-Actually while writing (\ref{10}) for $Z_i$ one implicitly assumed that the infinite series {\em converges} to a unique value and it is only under this existence supposition that a unique solution (\ref{11}) could be obtained.
-If the series does not converge, then of course this basic assumption itself breaks down and the solution obtained thereby may not represent a true value.
-It seems that the infinite ladder networks of type in Fig 2(a) may have different answers for the input impedance, and thereby implying different power consumptions depending upon the method of solution.
-Hence a paradox exists as one gets different results with different arguments, and a question still remains whether or not does an infinite ladder network converge to a pure resistance drawing continuous power from an input source, and if so where does this energy go.
-What could be the missing factor, if any, in these arguments?